apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 ## Upgrade to the CLI (3.0.0) from 2.9.0 ##

-1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Cordova Command-line Interface.
+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-line Interface.
 2. Add your platforms the the cordova project, for example: `cordova platform add ios`.
 3. Copy the contents of the project's `www` folder to the `www` folder